Mike Hudak’s remarks at “Speak for Wolves: Yellowstone 2014” in Gardiner, MT USA on 28 June 2014.

 “Nature’s Aesthetics Fall to the Plague of Ranching,”

 audio presentation produced for the H20 podcast, November 2010.
+In October 2011, Mike Hudak installed the transcribed and annotated text of the podcast in html and pdf format.
 [Hudak cites passages from the writings of American naturalist John Muir and his book Western Turf Wars: The Politics of Public Lands Ranching as examples for how to make the case for removing ranching from public lands.]

 “Abraham Lincoln: Vegetarian and Animal Rights Advocate?—A Review of the Evidence.”

 A shorter version of this article appears in Broome County History Bulletin (Fall 2009, vol. 8, no. 2), the newsletter of the Broome County Historical Society (NY).